sharif-dev/slide2_codes_maryam.vaez/README.md

 # slide2_codes

-these are the code of second slide
+Codes in Slide2 are written.
+By uncommenting each part, you can see the result.